What is Digital Asset Management and Why It Matters for Organizations

 For brands that operate in a distributed, omnichannel way, DAM plays a major part in asset creation.
 Marketing and design teams can easily store and use assets across different media types with simple conversion processes.

-Even though asset creation is not strictly a component of DAM software—designers usually don't create art work in the DAM system—DAM can significantly streamline the process by acting as a repository for the components of marketing campaigns.
-While not a creative suite or graphic-design tool; DAM systems spearhead efficiency and quality in the asset-creation process, notably by transforming assets into different, often eye-catching, forms.
+Even though asset creation is not strictly a component of DAM solutions—designers usually don't create art work in the DAM system—DAM can significantly streamline the process by acting as a repository for the components of marketing campaigns.
+While not a creative suite or graphic-design tool; DAM solutions spearhead efficiency and quality in the asset-creation process, notably by transforming assets into different, often eye-catching, forms.

 Enterprise Brand Management